iahin/llm_rag_knowledgebot/simple_query/README.md

 - A vector store + retrieval-augmented generation (RAG) architecture to ground responses in your own documents

 With this setup, you’ll be able to load your local data (text, CSV, PDFs, etc.), embed it, store it in a vector database, then ask questions and have the system retrieve relevant chunks and generate answers.

+For simple query only, does not include filtering, sql injection, chunking etc.

 ## Features